The Bone Collector: Filming

+Release

+The film was originally slated for release on October 1, 1999, but was postponed to November 5, 1999.

+Home media

+Universal Pictures Home Entertainment released The Bone Collector on VHS and DVD in 2000.
+An HD DVD was released in 2006.
+On July 4, 2017, Universal issued the film on Blu-ray.

+Kino Lorber reissued the film on Blu-ray and 4K UHD Blu-ray on October 14, 2025, featuring a new 4K restoration from the original camera negatives, in addition to newly-commissioned bonus materials, including two new audio commentaries with Kim Newman and Barry Forshaw, and film historians Steve Mitchell and Edwin Samuelson.

 Reception

-Release
+Box office

-The film was originally slated for release on October 1, but was moved to November 5, 1999, receiving mixed reviews, but earning $151.5 million against a budget of $48 million.
+The Bone Collector was a box-office success, grossing $151.5 million against a budget of $48 million.

-Critical reception
+Critical response

 On Rotten Tomatoes, The Bone Collector holds an approval rating of 30% based on 90 reviews, with an average rating of 4.2/10.
 The site's critics consensus states: "A talented cast is wasted on a bland attempt at a suspenseful, serial killer flick."
 Metacritic gave the film a weighted average score of 45 out of 100 based on 33 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "B+" on an A+ to F scale.

 Eric S. Arnold of Newsweek gives a mainly positive review, stating that "The Bone Collector may be formulaic—but many good recipes are."
 William Arnold of the Seattle Post-Intelligencer describes the film as having "the characteristics of a bad slasher movie" in a mainly negative review, calling the plot "ultimately preposterous".
 Multiple critics called out the improbabilities and cliches of the script and negatively compared the film to similar crime thrillers such as Seven and The Silence of the Lambs, but said Washington and Jolie's performances were just enough to make the film engrossing.
-Roger Ebert of the Chicago Sun-Times praised the film's acting, but deplored the plot's "utter absurdity", writing: "The movie is a peculiar experience to sit through, because the quality of the acting is so much better than the material deserves."
-Stephen Hunter of The Washington Post wrote, "As for the mystery that these forays into the shocking are meant to penetrate, it's probably the least interesting thing in the movie."
-He concluded, "Yet for all the carping one can do, the following is indisputably true: At the narrative level, 'The Bone Collector' is extremely gripping.
+Roger Ebert of the Chicago Sun-Times praised the acting, but deplored the plot's "utter absurdity", writing: "The movie is a peculiar experience to sit through, because the quality of the acting is so much better than the material deserves."
+Stephen Hunter of The Washington Post wrote: "As for the mystery that these forays into the shocking are meant to penetrate, it's probably the least interesting thing in the movie."
+He concluded: "Yet for all the carping one can do, the following is indisputably true: At the narrative level, The Bone Collector is extremely gripping.
 You may have as much fun tearing it apart in its aftermath as you do watching it, but the fun is still genuine."

 Potential sequel

-In June 2023, it was reported that a sequel was in the works, with Washington and Jolie reprising their roles, according to Deaver, the 11th novel in the book series, "The Skin Collector", is more of a direct sequel to the first book.
+In June 2023, it was reported that a sequel was in the works, with Washington and Jolie reprising their roles, according to Deaver, the 11th novel in his series, The Skin Collector, is more of a direct sequel to the first book.